-Fibers that have been tied off during the manufacturing process.
+Fibers that were tied off in the manufacturing process.

-Some fibers, such as seagrass and hand woven jute, are short fibers.
+Short fibers that were tucked in during the manufacturing process.
+Seagrass, jute, and hemp are short fibers.
 During handling, they sprout.
 Clipping sprouts is recommended.

 Variation in Loop Size

-Woven Carpets made of natural fibers may have some irregularity in the yarns, which can create the appearance of a variance in loop size (warp or weft yarns).
-Variations of either thick or thinner yarns within 50% of normal are allowed.
+Carpets made of natural fibers may have irregular yarns that can create the appearance of a variance in loop size (warp or weft yarns).
+Variations of either thick or thin yarns within 50% of normal are allowed.

-A natural result of the process used to create carpets and rugs.
-When a rug is produced, it goes through a combing process, which helps remove short and broken fibers.
-However, some of these fibers fall onto the surface of the pile and appear as “fluff”.
-The effect can vary depending on material type.
+It is a natural result of the process used to create carpets.
+When floor coverings are produced, a combing process occurs, which helps remove short and broken fibers.
+However, some fibers fall onto the surface of the pile and appear as ‘fluff’.
+The shedding can vary depending on the material type.

 Irregularity in the Ribs

-Some will be closer together, some farther apart.
+Some ribs will be closer together, some farther apart.

 Ribs of a pattern can be horizontal or vertical due to the size of the rug or material.
 In some areas, backing may not extend to the edges of the rug to achieve an exact size.

-All natural fibers eventually return to their original colors.
-Bleached products darken over time, and colored fibers fade.
+Natural fibers eventually return to their original color.
+Bleached products darken over time, and dyed fibers fade.
 Avoid direct sunlight.

 Showroom samples may not match current inventory.
 Roll differences are more significant with natural fibers than with synthetic ones.
-Material from different rolls seldom turn out to be exactly the same color.
+Materials from different rolls are seldom the exact same color.

-Striation or color variance lines are normal in all natural fiber carpet and rugs because color variances occur naturally in nature.
+Color variance lines are normal in natural fiber carpet because color variances occur naturally.

 For Indoor Use Only

-Natural Fibers should not be used in areas where moisture is present or ventilation is inadequate.
+Natural fiber products should not be used in areas where moisture is present or ventilation is inadequate.

 All products are recommended for residential use only unless otherwise specified.